MrShecks/qt-demos/README.md

 # qt-demos
-A small collection of demo applications aimed and Qt beginners or anyone interested in getting started with Qt
+A small collection of demo applications aimed at Qt beginners or anyone interested in getting started with Qt

-- [signals-slots](signals-slots) Basic demons on using signals and slots
+- [signals-slots](signals-slots) Basic demo on using signals and slots

     - [rgb-picker-demo](rgb-picker-demo) An RGB colour picker demoing connecting signals and slots between UI widgets (```QSliders```, ```QSpinBoxes```) and customs slots.